Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Mitigating Off-Policy Bias: A Single-Step Approach

 \subsection{Stochastic Policies}

-The extension of AC-Off-POC to stochastic policies is trivial as probability distributions represent the policies.
-Although the known probability distributions can be directly used in the traditional importance sampling methods through eligibility traces \citep{learning_from_delayed_rewards, mach_3}, they require sufficiently long trajectories executed by each policy, such as in \citep{impala, trust_region_estimators, munos_safe, harutyunyan}.
-Instead, stochastic AC-Off-POC can apply an off-policy correction on randomly selected off-policy transitions to control continuous systems.
+The application of AC-Off-POC to stochastic policies is straightforward, given that the policies are represented by probability distributions.
+While these known probability distributions can be directly used in traditional IS methods via eligibility traces, they often necessitate long trajectories executed by each policy, as demonstrated in prior work.
+Instead, stochastic AC-Off-POC offers an off-policy correction on randomly selected off-policy transitions.

-In this variant of AC-Off-POC, we do not need assumptions on the type of distribution the actions are sampled.
-Therefore, we can store the parameters of the policy distributions in the replay buffer \citep{experience_replay}.
-For example, if the stochastic policy of an agent is represented by a Beta distribution, $\mathrm{B}(\alpha, \beta)$, we store the parameters $\alpha$ and $\beta$ in the experience replay buffer \citep{experience_replay} and sample these parameters along with states, actions, and rewards at every update step.

-At each gradient step, the agent samples a batch of off-policy transitions along with the parameters that define the policy distribution:
+In this variant, we can forgo assumptions on the specific distribution from which actions are sampled.
+Thus, we can store the parameters of the policy distributions in the replay buffer.
+For instance, if an agent's stochastic policy is represented by a Beta distribution $\text{B}(\alpha, \beta)$, we can store the parameters $\alpha$ and $\beta$ in the experience replay buffer, sampling these alongside states, actions, and rewards during each update step.
+Hence, the agent samples a batch of off-policy transitions along with the parameters that define the policy distribution: